alexandrebuffet/embed-block-for-matterport/readme.txt

 = Do I need a Matterport account to use this plugin? = No, you just need a public Matterport model link.
 The plugin enables you to embed models, but does not create them.

+= Does it work with shortcode? =
+Yes!
+Since this plugin registers Matterport as an oEmbed provider, you can use the native WordPress `[embed]` shortcode with any Matterport model URL.
+Simply wrap your Matterport URL with the shortcode like this: `[embed]https://my.matterport.com/show/?m=your-model-id[/embed]`.

 = Does it work with the Classic Editor? =
 Yes, but the best experience is with the Block Editor (Gutenberg), which gives you a better preview and easier customization.